izivkov/universalapp/README.md

 The process is as follows:

-1. Download a template Google Sheet to your Google Drive from here:
+1. Use the link below to open our sample Google Sheet and save it to your Google Drive:

 		https://drive.google.com/open?id=1W0K8HC85gmHvp3fX6eJZCBTL4miTgsLI2ntqW4Sk7ZE